-This past spring students were given the opportunity to travel to Basel, Switzerland, where they studied with GSD Design Critics Jacques Herzog and Pierre de Meuron.
+During the spring 2013 semester, students had the opportunity to travel to Basel, Switzerland, where they studied with GSD Design Critics Jacques Herzog and Pierre de Meuron.
 Herzog and de Meuron are Dutch architects and are founders and senior partners of Herzog & de Meuron Basel Ltd, and were appointed Arthur Rotch Design Critics in Architecture at the GSD.

 Photo of Lars Muller and a student review courtesy Michael Ascanio Peguero (MArch I '14)

 The fall 2012 semester took GSD students to Rotterdam, Netherlands, where they studied with Rem Koolhaas, Dutch architect, architectural theorist, urbanist and Professor in Practice of Architecture and Urban Design at the GSD.
 Rem Koolhaas is founding partner of OMA, and of its research-oriented counterpart AMO, currently based in Rotterdam, Netherlands.
 The research was continued by the fall 2014 studio abroad cohort and exhibited at the 2014 Venice Biennale.

 The studio in Rotterdam was accompanied by two seminars: The Present Environmental Predicament: Design and the Limits to Growth, led by Sébastien Marot, and Elements, led by Stephan Trüby.
 The 2012 fall studio in Rotterdam took place from September 2–November 20.

 Photo of fall 2012 studio in Rotterdam, courtesy Arthur Liu (MArch II '13)

 The second studio abroad opportunity at the GSD took students to Tokyo, Japan during the spring 2012 semester.
 Students studied with Japanese arthict Toyo Ito, founder of Toyo Ito & Associates and known for creating conceptual architecture.
 Toyo Ito led his studio, Thinking about Home-for-All in conjunction with two seminars: Evolutionary Productions, led by Yusuke Obuchi, and Metabolic Tokyo, led by Ken Tadashi Oshima.

 The spring 2012 studio in Tokyo took place from January 22, 2012–April 20, 2012.